fluidos-project/node/testbed/kind/README.md

 ## Getting Started

 This guide will help you to install a FLUIDOS Node **Testbed** using KIND (Kubernetes in Docker).
-This is the easiest way to install FLUIDOS Node on a local machine.
+This is the easiest way to install the FLUIDOS Node on a local machine.

 This guide has been made only for testing purposes.
 If you want to install FLUIDOS Node on a production environment, please follow the [official installation guide](/docs/installation/installation.md)